 1. Awake early and review your goals (short-term and long-term).

 2. Exercise for a minimum of 20 minutes, preferably high intensity.

 3. Create your plan for the day – review your schedule and set time aside for key goals for the day.

 4. Connect with family (if you leave home early for work or are traveling, call your spouse and/or kids to connect).

 5. Review one media source (i.e. WSJ) by screening headlines only – review only those articles that impact you specifically, don’t read the publication cover to cover.

-By following this approach to starting each day, you ensure you are prepared both mentally and physically, being aware of world events – while not being influenced by them.
+By starting each day with this approach you ensure you are prepared both mentally and physically.
+You will be aware of world events – while not being influenced by them.

-Be conscious about how and when you consume media, as the wrong sources or frequency will serve only to diminish your attitude rather than create a gateway to thinking positively.
+Be conscious about how and when you consume media; the wrong sources or frequency will serve only to diminish your attitude rather than create a gateway to thinking positively.

 © Shawn Casemore 2014.
 All rights reserved.